-Ifil requests for development of database and data processing applications for entities outside the IATTC • e transfer and capacity building ing to requests from CPCs and other organizations • ond to requests by CPCs EXECUTION: Data Collection and Database Program Objectives Provide support to CPCs through the development of data collection forms and the most appropriate computer application to allow the collection, entry, editing and analysis of locally-collected datasets.
+PROJECT P.1.a: Fulfil requests for development of database and data processing applications for entities outside the IATTC THEME: Knowledge transfer and capacity building GOAL: P. Responding to requests from CPCs and other organizations • ond to requests by CPCs Collection and Database Program Objectives Provide support to CPCs through the development of data collection forms and the most appropriate computer application to allow the collection, entry, editing and analysis of locally-collected datasets.
 Background IATTC staff receives requests to develop data entry and editing solutions for data collected by outside organizations.
 IATTC staff possesses years of experience in these tasks, which is not otherwise available to outside organizations.
 Through a policy of capacity-building, the staff collaborates with outside organizations to develop the requested applications.
 Relevance for Through collaboration with data collectors, the staff may be granted access to new management sources of data.
-Duration Ongoing Work plan and status • Currently developing an MS Access database to process FAD information collected through Resolution C-16-01.
+Duration Ongoing Work plan and Currently developing an MS Access database to process FAD information collected status through Resolution C-16-01.
 Request for additional form to be incorporated into the OSPESCA artisanal longline database.
 Evaluate ability to accept participation in additional requests as they occur.
-External collaborators OSPESCA Deliverables Completion of requested computer applications.
+External OSPESCA collaborators Deliverables Completion of requested computer applications.
 Provide technical support and training of the new applications.